Saysarah/GettingCleaningDataCourseProject/Readme.txt

 - features.txt, a text document containing a description of all the features in this database
 - feature_info.txt, describes the features of this database and lists the variables estimated from the measured signal

-The Dataset includes the following files:
+CONTENT: The Dataset includes the following files:
 ---------------------------------
 - readMe.txt
 - Codebook.md
 - run_analysis.R, file to run to clean and print out data of interest
-- cleanDF.txt
+- cleanDF.txt, the cleaned dataset
-- activity_labels.txt
+- step4_df.txt dataframe containing removed mean and standard deviation measurements see notes below
 - subject_test.txt,
 - x_text.txt
 - y_text.txt